LEGAL REQUIREMENTS 26. SEP 2018

 When it comes to routine communication between two parties, TLS can be a viable alternative to VPN as long as the administrators are in agreement.

 For spontaneous email communication with a broad range of contacts, as is the case in B2C enterprises or personnel departments, TLS is not an option as it provides neither consistent, workhorse security nor is it EU GPDR compliant.
-Alternatives work with so-called password-based methods.
+Alternatives work with so-called password-based encryption methods.